New Qing History: Government criticism in China

+Academic critique in the Sinosphere

+While there are active scholarly communications among New Qing historians and Chinese or Taiwanese scholars, there are also academic criticisms of the New Qing History in mainland China and Taiwan.
 While Li Zhiting represented an older generation of Marxist historians in China, papers by other Chinese scholars like Li Aiyong and Zhang Jian reflected more respected criticisms, using more thorough and careful approaches, such as pointing out the various ways in which the word "sinicization" can be understood, and identifying the limitations of using Manchu ethnicity and language to make an argument against the sinicization thesis.
 Zhang Jian argued that the definition of "sinicization" as adopted by the New Qing historians was "too narrow", which also produced a conflict where none existed, specifically between Manchu ethnic identity and correct understanding of Manchu sinicization.

 Zhong Han, a Chinese scholar and researcher of Manchu and early Qing history, argues that the concept of "simultaneous emperorship" is incoherent, and charges the school with putting politics in the way of scholarship.
 Zhong argues against the characterization of the Qing as a Western-style colonial empire, and against the non-identity of the Qing and China.
 In support of the latter argument, he follows the school in employing sources in non-Chinese language, but concludes that these affirm the Qing's self-identification with China rather than refute it.

+There is also criticism of the New Qing History from Taiwanese scholars such as Young-tsu Wong, Tak Sing Kam, and Wu Zhe (Wu Qina) from different perspectives.